 What do you expect from your insurance agent?

-Of course you want to be made whole at the time of a loss.
+You want to be made whole at the time of a loss…that’s critical.
 Aside from that, what is important to you?

 - Do you need to see your insurance agent in-person at a minimum of once per year?

-- Your agent must pick up their phone every time you call?
+- Do you expect your insurance agent pick up their phone every time you call?

 Clearly communicating what you expect up front can avoid issues down the road.

-Be open with your agent in the beginning.
+Be open with your insurance agent in the beginning.
 He/she will appreciate it.

 Ask questions…you have no idea until you ask.
 It may sound elementary, yet would your significant other have said yes to a date if you hadn’t asked?